BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 3. only NLB can have an elastic IP address.
 4. "A Read Replica in a different AWS Region than the source database can be used as a standby database and promoted to become the new production database in case of a regional disruption.
 So, we'll have a highly available (because of Multi-AZ) RDS DB Instance in the destination AWS Region with both read and write available."
 5. "What is the maximum number of Read Replicas you can add in an ElastiCache Redis Cluster with Cluster-Mode Disabled?" - **5**
+6. "Elastic Beanstalk application versions can be deployed to **Many "Environments**
+7. "Your deployments on Elastic Beanstalk have been painfully slow.
+After checking the logs, you realize that this is due to the fact that your application dependencies are resolved on each instance each time you deploy.
+What can you do to speed up the deployment process with minimal impact?" - **Resolve the dependencies beforehand and package them in the zip file uploaded to Elastic Beanstalk**.
+8. CloudFormation Stacks
+   1. Cross Stack - different lifecycles, import and export
+   2. Nested Stack - same lifecycle, reusable components
+   3. StackSet - a master stack in the administrator account, controls stacks in multiple regions, accounts.

+<cloud>CoPilot</cloud> manages ECS applications, while <cloud>Beanstalk</cloud> manages instance-based applications.
 </details>